|Course coordinator(s)||dr P de Zwart|

 - apply a historical perspective and social science framework to contemporary societal developments;

-- apply the appropriate methods to search for academic historical literature;
+- apply the appropriate methods to search for academic literature and primary sources;

-- evaluate historical literature, sources and data on the basis of their reliability, representativeness and persuasiveness.
+- evaluate academic literature, sources and data on the basis of their reliability, representativeness and persuasiveness.

 - tutorials and independent study;